 NEW White Paper Available!

 Gallagher Fluid Seals recently added a new white paper to its Resources Page, Perfluoroelastomers for the Semiconductor Industry, written by Russ Schnell.
-Below is an excerpt from the new white paper discussing plasma process manufacturing.
+Below is an excerpt from the new white paper discussing the key reasons to choose perfluoroelastomers over fluoroelastomers for semiconductor manufacturing.
 You can download the white paper in its entirety by clicking on the thumbnail to the right.

 About the Author